-Your student will have PE two times most weeks of school for the entire 2018-19 school year.
-It is really important for each Hoover Husky to dress for activity on their PE days this includes the proper shoes.
-We prefer soft soled, close toed and the shoe that connects at least to the heel (toe protection and to keep the shoe in place).
+Your student will have PE two times most weeks of school for the entire 2017-18 school year.
+It is really important for each Hoover Husky to dress for activity on their PE days; this includes the proper shoes.
+I prefer soft soled, close toed and the shoe that connects at least to the heel (toe protection and to keep the shoe in place).
 Grades 1st-5th go outside whenever possible and kick footballs and soccer balls and do other activities on the playground as well as the field.
 It’s perfectly alright to bring another pair of shoes to school to change into before coming to PE it they aren’t wearing safe PE shoes.

-If your student for any reason must sit out of PE, please call the office and leave a message for for their PE Teacher or send a note with your child in the morning.
+If your student for any reason must sit out of PE, please call the office and leave a message for their PE teacher or send a note with your child in the morning.
 For all students, it would be great if they could bring something to do during their PE time (if they bring homework or a book to read from their class that would be great).

 Lifelong activity is our focus for students here at Hoover.
 Whenever possible I like to relate what we are doing in PE to where and how they can add these activities into their regular life.
 Whether it’s a sport that they participate in or an activity that they do, all hand-eye coordination activities we do can also improve an activity that also uses hand-eye coordination.